-Canobolas Public School will partner with parents/carers in upholding expectations around student behaviour management and antibullying strategies, by:
+Eugowra Public School will partner with parents/carers in establishing expectations for engagement in developing and implementing student behaviour management and antibullying strategies, by:

-inviting parent/carer and student feedback through formal and informal means, such as school surveys, and consulting with the P & C
+- inviting parent/carer and student feedback through formal and informal means, such as Tell Them From Me surveys, school surveys, consulting with the P & C and local AECG - using concerns raised through complaints procedures to review school systems, data and practices.

-Canobolas Public School will communicate these expectations to parents/carers through the school newsletter and school website.
+Eugowra Public School will communicate these expectations to parents/carers through the school newsletter and school website.
 Our school proactively builds collaborative relationships with families and communities to create a shared understanding of how to support student learning, safety and wellbeing.